-Streets: The subject area has frontage along S. Futrall Drive, which is a partially improved development proposal.

-Neighborhood Link street with asphalt paving and curb and gutter.
-Any street improvements required in these areas would be determined at the time of main is present on the east side of S. Futrall Drive.
+Streets: The subject area has frontage along N. Futrall Drive.
+N. Futrall Drive is a partially improved Neighborhood Link street with asphalt paving and curb and gutter.
+Any street improvements required in these areas would be determined at the time of development proposal.